ThanosPapathanasiou/personal-blog/site/blog/how-i-setup-eleventy-to-work-with-github-pages/index.md

 ---
-title: How I setup eleventy to work with github pages
+title: Setting up eleventy to work with github pages
-description: Use this simple static site generator to finally start blogging with your free github page
+description: A simple static site generator so you can finally start blogging with your free github page
-date: 2020-06-01
+date: 2020-05-31
+tags:
+    - eleventy
+    - 11ty
+    - static-site-generation
+    - github-pages
 ---

 I did some stuff!